taihim/timeseries-transformer/README.md

 # [WIP] Timeseries classification with Transformers
 This is the repo for a time-series classification model based on the transformer architecture.
 It uses a number of different encoder blocks to perform classification on a timeseries dataset.
-Linear attention works but windowed attention is not properly implemented.
+The windowed attention implementation needs more work to be functional.

 TODO: Clean up the training pipeline